Change Delivery Framework “Doing Things Right”

-In today’s globally competitive market, organisations need to constantly change and adapt in order to prosper, or at least survive.
-Examples of such change are refining business processes, bringing new products to market, launching a new distribution channel, or at the extreme end of the scale, a merger or acquisition.
-Whether driven by market forces or legislative requirements, two characteristics of change are apparent.
-First, the volume of change is increasing.
-Second, the rate of change is increasing.
-The elapsed time from idea to production change is shrinking from years, to months, to weeks, to days.
-Clearly an agile organisation will have a distinct advantage over a fragile organisation.
+In a competitive market, organisations need to constantly change and adapt in order to survive and prosper such as refining business processes, bringing new products to market, launching a new distribution channel or an acquisition of a competitor.
+Whether driven by market forces or legislative requirements, two characteristics of change are apparent i.e. the volume and rate of change is increasing.
+The elapsed time from idea conception to delivering the change is shrinking from years, to months, to weeks, to days.
+Therefore, an agile organisation will have a distinct advantage over one which is fragile.

-Before describing the Change Delivery Framework, let’s briefly recap other related elements of the Fragile to Agile end to end approach to Enterprise Architecture.
-The Strategic Planning Framework has identified the desired strategic outcomes of the organisation, principles that define the “building codes” for implementing change, and strategic projects that take the organisation towards its target state architecture.
+The Fragile to Agile Strategic Planning Framework identifies the desired business outcomes of the organisation, the design principles for implementing change, and strategic projects that will transition the organisation towards its target state architecture.
 The Investment & Prioritisation Framework prioritises strategic and tactical projects to create a pipeline of change related work.
-It is the Change Delivery Framework that actually implements these changes.
+The Change Delivery Framework actually implements these changes.

-The Change Delivery Framework is intentionally designed as an extensible framework that can be tailored to complement the existing change implementation processes of an organisation.
-The framework contains two major elements:
+The Change Delivery Framework can be tailored to complement an organisation’s existing change implementation processes and contains the following two major components:

-- A Conceptual Design Process that creates the high level solution design and business case.
+- A Conceptual Design Process that generates the high level solution design and business case;

-- A Deliver and Implement Process that implements the change.
+- A Deliver & Implement Process that deploys the change.